bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

 ## 📖 Overview

 This repository implements a highly modular, end-to-end quantitative backtesting engine for multi-asset portfolio construction.
-It extends the traditional Black-Litterman (BL) model by dynamically integrating macroeconomic signals via Machine Learning (Ridge Regression) and employing advanced risk-management techniques, including Walk-Forward Optimization (WFO) for view confidence ($\Omega$) and robust covariance estimation (Shrinkage & L2 Regularization).
+It extends the traditional Black-Litterman (BL) model by dynamically integrating macroeconomic signals or news-sentiment signals via Machine Learning (Ridge Regression) and employing advanced risk-management techniques, including Walk-Forward Optimization (WFO) for view confidence ($\Omega$) and robust covariance estimation (Shrinkage & L2 Regularization).

 The goal is to address the notorious "error-maximizing" nature of standard Mean-Variance Optimization (MVO) by producing stable, theoretically sound, and transaction-cost-aware portfolio weights.